-Status Change Event Documentation Required Divorce Provide a copy of the divorce decree showing that the divorce is final.
-Coverage for the ex-spouse will be terminated at the end of the month in which the divorce became final.
-Significant Change in Health Coverage Attributable to Spouse's Employment Documentation from the spouse's employer describing the change in health coverage.
-Marriage Copy of valid marriage license or certificate Birth of Child Copy of child's birth certificate Adoption Copy of adoption papers Adding coverage for a stepchild who resides with the policyholder An affidavit stating that the dependent resides with the policyholder and that the policyholder is responsible for more than 50% of the dependent's financial support and maintenance.
-Adding coverage for a child who resides with the policyholder and for whom the policyholder provides more than 50% of the financial support An affidavit stating that the dependent resides with the policyholder and that the policyholder is responsible for more than 50% of the dependent's financial support and maintenance.
-Open Enrollment under spouse's employer's benefit plan A copy of printed material showing open enrollment dates and the employer's name.
-Death of spouse or dependent A copy of the death certificate.
-Beginning of spouse's employment A letter from the spouse's employer stating the hire date, effective date of insurance, what coverage was added, and what dependents are covered.
+Status Change Event Documentation Required Birth of Child Copy of child's birth certificate Adoption Copy of adoption papers Adding coverage for a biological child or step- child due to open enrollment or one of the qualifying events listed below Copy of child's birth certificate Adding coverage for an adopted child due to open enrollment or one of the qualifying events listed below Copy of adoption papers Adding coverage for any other dependent child due to open enrollment or one of the qualify- ing events listed below Copy of court-ordered guardianship papers Divorce Provide a copy of the divorce decree showing that the divorce is final.
+Marriage Copy of valid marriage license or certificate Open Enrollment under spouse's employer's A copy of printed material showing open enrollment dates and Death of spouse or dependent A copy of the death certificate.
+Beginning of spouse's employment A letter from the spouse's employer stating the hire date, effec- tive date of insurance, what coverage was added, and what de- pendents are covered.
 End of spouse's employment A letter from the spouse's employer stating the termination or retirement date, what coverage was lost, and dependents that were covered.
 Significant change in health coverage due to spouse's employment A letter from the spouse's insurance carrier indicating the change in insurance coverage, the effective date of that change and dependents covered.
 Unpaid leave of absence by employee or spouse A letter from your or your spouse's personnel office stating the date that you or your spouse went on unpaid leave or returned from unpaid leave.
-Ineligibility of dependent child due to age Copy of the dependent's birth certificate Ineligibility of dependent child due to marriage Copy of the dependent child's marriage license or certificate.
-Ineligibility of dependent due to loss of qualified relative status An affidavit stating that the dependent is no longer a qualified relative.
-Change from full-time to part-time employment or vice versa for employee or spouse A letter from your or your spouse's employer stating the previous hours worked and the new hours worked and the effective date of the change.
+Ineligibility of dependent child due to cover- A letter from the dependent's employer stating that coverage is Change from full-time to part-time employ- ment or vice versa for employee or spouse A letter from your or your spouse's employer stating the previous hours worked and the new hours worked and the effective date of the change.